JoshBricker30/ENG3/README.md

 ### Reflection

 We had previously done multiple practice Onshape assignments based purely on drawings in Engineering II, so I felt prepared for this assignment.
+However, there is always room for improvement to optimally create these parts, as the test requires not only accuracy but speed.
+Mr. Dierolf suggested that instead of creating the entire side profile, and manually mirroring every feature, we should create half of the part and then mirror the part.
+This saved both time and hassle.
+I also practiced good modeling habits by making use of constraints instead of extraneously dimensioning.
+From working with Mercedes, I realized that the best method to create the hole was not to draw the circle first, and then the rectangle, but draw a rectangle symmetric around the center line and create a circle centered on the right edge.
+Both of us were able to create an efficient hole!

 &nbsp;